Nathan Raw

-He was President of the Medico-Psychological Association and President of the Tuberculosis Society of Great Britain.
+Raw was president of the Medico-Psychological Association and president of the Tuberculosis Society of Great Britain.

 In 1915, he coined the term trench nephritis.

 Personal life

 Raw began his education at the Royal Grammar School, Newcastle upon Tyne, and received his medical qualification (M. B.) from Durham University in 1888.
 The same year he received his certificate in Psychological Medicine from Westminster Hospital, London.
 During his time at college he received many prizes and in 1892 Received a Gaskell Gold Medal for his work in Psychological medicine.
 He received his M.D in 1891 form Durham University while working as the Senior Medical Officer at Bolton Infirmary.

 He married Annie Louisa Strong in 1897.

 He died in London on 28 August 1940.

 Physician

-Raw began as the Senior Resident Surgical Assistant to the Royal Infirmary, Newcastle upon Tyne in January 1886 and by June was chosen as the Senior Resident Medical Assistant.
-In 1887 he was elected Resident Clinical Officer and Pathologist to the Durham County Asylum.
-By 1889 he held the position of Assistant Medical Officer for the Kent County Asylum and was elected as a member to the Medico-Psychological Association.
-In the same year he became the Assistant Medical-Superintendent at Portsmouth Lunatic Asylum and held the position until at least January 1891.
-Raw stayed in Bolton until March 1893 when he became the Medical-Superintendent and Pathologist at Dundee Royal Infirmary.
-In 1897 Raw was one of 58 applicants for the role of Medical Superintendent at the recently refurbished Mill Road Infirmary and he was appointed to the position in August 1897.
+Raw began as the senior resident surgical assistant to the Royal Infirmary, Newcastle upon Tyne in January 1886 and by June was chosen as the senior resident medical assistant.
+In 1887, he was elected resident clinical officer and pathologist to the Durham County Asylum.
+By 1889, he held the position of assistant medical officer for the Kent County Asylum and was elected as a member to the Medico-Psychological Association.
+In the same year he became the assistant medical-superintendent at Portsmouth Lunatic Asylum and held the position until at least January 1891.
+Raw stayed in Bolton until March 1893 when he became the medical-superintendent and pathologist at Dundee Royal Infirmary.
+In 1897, Raw was one of 58 applicants for the role of medical superintendent at the recently refurbished Mill Road Infirmary and he was appointed to the position in August 1897.
 Mill Road Infirmary was the largest Poor Law hospital in Liverpool and the recipient of the West Derby Union patients.
-In 1922 Raw became the Lord Chancellor's visitor in Lunacy after the retirement of Dr. James Crichton-Browne.
+In 1922, Raw became the Lord Chancellor's visitor in lunacy after the retirement of Dr. James Crichton-Browne.
 He held the position until his retirement in 1938 after which he was replaced by Dr. Albert Edward Evans.

 In his later years he had a general consulting practice in London and presided over three professional organisations: the Royal Medico-Psychological Association, the Hunterian Society, and the Tuberculosis Association.
 He was the President of the Royal Medico-Psychological Society (1929–30) and for 14 years Chairman of its Parliamentary Committee.

 He was also fellow for the Royal Society Edinburgh, the Royal Meteorological Society, member of the Medical Psychological and British Medical Associations as well as the British Member of International Committee for Prevention of Consumption.